 During the months of our hands-on testing, we used these sets in as many ways as we could imagine.
 We went alpine climbing in the Tetons, picnicking in New York's Catskills, and even took some on an expedition to Chile.
 We even boiled water for ten days straight while fastpacking in the world's high latitudes, exploring Iceland and areas beyond.
 We looked at the different features, the handles, and simply how easy it is to use while cooking and serving food.

-The MSR set tied for the top "ease of use" score with PrimeTech 2.3L and MSR Ceramic.
-We like the insulated cover of the Primus set as well as the universal locking pot gripper.
+The MSR Quick 2 System set tied for the top ease of use score with PrimeTech 2.3L and MSR Ceramic.
+We like the Primus set's insulated cover and the universal locking pot gripper.
 It may seem silly to the uninitiated, but the widespread and locking pot gripper of the Primus Set sets it apart from everything else we tested.
 The Ceramic also uses a super steady pot gripper, but it's specific to its setup and can't be used for other uses.

 The Winterial Camping Cookware and Pot Set receives a high score for its versatility.
 You can easily shed some pounds from this set by leaving several pieces behind.
 It has a dedicated frying pan, but the thin, anodized aluminum construction doesn't lend itself very well to egg cooking.

 The lowest competitors in this category are the MSR Alpine 2 Pot Set and the GSI Outdoors Pinnacle Backpacker Cookset.
-The GSI Outdoors Bugaboo camper set scores a little higher than the Pinnacle in this category for being easy to use while car camping.
+The GSI Outdoors Bugaboo camper set scores a little higher than the Pinnacle in this category for being easy to use while camping.
 It comes with the most pieces of all the cookware we tested, and the two pots and skillet are a great size to use when cooking for four.